 Patrons attending the opening night of the San Francisco Opera on Friday were treated to a colorful performance of Puccini's Turandot as well as a special gala dinner in a majestic tented Opera Ball Pavilion, An Evening in the Forbidden City.

-Renowned event designer Robert Fountain commissioned me to help decorated the pavilion with large scale portraits of Chinese Emperors.
+Event designer Robert Fountain commissioned me to help decorated the pavilion with large scale portraits of Chinese Emperors.
 Of course this is right up my alley so of course I said yes.

 |the ghostly apparitions of Emperors in my studio|